RobustSleepNet: Transfer learning for automated sleep staging at scale: Experiments and evaluation

-\textbf{MESA :} \cite{NSSR1} \cite{NSRR2} The Multi-Ethnic Study of Atherosclerosis dataset contains 2,237 nights from subjects likely to suffer from cardiovascular diseases aged from 54 to 95.
+\textbf{The Multi-Ethnic Study of Atherosclerosis (MESA) :} \cite{NSSR1} \cite{NSRR2} The Multi-Ethnic Study of Atherosclerosis dataset contains 2,237 nights from subjects likely to suffer from cardiovascular diseases aged from 54 to 95.
 The nights are scored according to the AASM standard by different scorers from six sleep centers.
 The subjects are not screened for sleep-related pathologies and may suffer from various pathologies.
 The PSG montage contains Fz-Cz, Cz-Oz, C4-M1, EMG, EOG, and ECG derivations.

-\textbf{SHHS :} \cite{SHHS1} \cite{SHHS2} The Sleep Health Hearth Study is composed of two multi-center polysomnographic studies of subjects aged 40 years and older.
-The nights are scored according to the R\&K standard \cite{rechtschaffen1973manual} by different scorers from multiple sleep centers, stages S3 and S4 are merged into N3.
+\textbf{Sleep Health Hearth Study (SHHS) :} \cite{SHHS1} \cite{SHHS2} The Sleep Health Hearth Study is composed of two multi-center polysomnographic studies of subjects aged 40 years and older.
+The nights are scored according to the R\&K standard \cite{rechtschaffen1973manual} by different scorers from multiple sleep centers.
+We merge stages S3 and S4 into N3.
 We consider the second study SHHS-2 composed of 2651 nights with two EEG, one EOG, and one EMG derivation.
-It's worth noticing that in the literature most publications use 70\% of the dataset for training and the remaining 30\% for evaluation without further details.
+In the literature most publications use 70\% of the dataset for training and the remaining 30\% for evaluation without further details.

-\textbf{CAP:} The CAP dataset is composed of 108 nights, with 92 pathological records from subjects with a REM behavior disorder, periodic leg movements, nocturnal frontal lobe epilepsy, sleep apnea, narcolepsy, and bruxism.
+\textbf{The Cyclic Alternating Pattern dataset (CAP):} The CAP dataset is composed of 108 nights, with 92 pathological records from subjects with a REM behavior disorder, periodic leg movements, nocturnal frontal lobe epilepsy, sleep apnea, narcolepsy, and bruxism.
 The dataset is scored according to the R\&K standard \cite{rechtschaffen1973manual}.
-Stages S3 and S4 are merged into N3.
-The nights are recorded and scored in a single sleep center.
-Each PSG contains at least 3 EEG channels, EOG, EMG, and ECG derivations.
+We merge Stages S3 and S4 into N3.
+The nights are recorded and scored in a single sleep center and each PSG contains at least 3 EEG channels, EOG, EMG, and ECG derivations.
 The records nfle25 and nfle33 are excluded because of missing channels.